Guild of One-Name Studies

 Inskip is situated in the heart of lowland Fylde on the old Preston to Blackpool Road, on a small plateau 50ft above sea level.
 To the east is the ancient Carr House Green Common with its wide open space teaming with wildlife and affording long views across to the Fells of the Forest of Bowland.
 The Fylde area is flat, with 'big skies', wet and warm (for England!).
 The natural landscape is peat mossland and carr woodland that needs drainage management for cultivation.
 The social landscape is small, remote, dispersed rural settlements, set on low sand and gravel ridges on the edge of the mosslands.

-The edges of the mosslands show substantial occupation in both the Neolithic and Bronze Age.
-In the Iron Age, before the Romans made their way to the Fylde around AD 71 (the conquest of Britain began in AD 43), the area belonged to the Setantii tribe a sept of the powerful Brigantes tribe of Northern England whose notorious Queen Cartimanua made a treaty with Rome around AD 51.
+The edges of the mosslands show substantial occupation in both the Neolithic and Bronze Age; watery places were seen as a transition between worlds and thus sacred landscapes - hence the many bog burials and sacrificial goods found in Britain and Northern Europe.
+In the Iron Age, before the Romans made their way to the Fylde around AD 71 (the conquest of Britain began in AD 43), the area belonged to the Setantii tribe, a sept of the powerful Brigantes tribe of Northern England whose notorious Queen Cartimanua made a treaty with Rome around AD 51.
 After the Romans left Britain around AD 410, the Fylde became part of the Brigantes Kingdom of Rheged.
 The local culture continued unchanged from the Iron Age with little Roman influence apart from the introduction of Christianity in the 4th century; the people spoke a British Celtic language closely related to Old Welsh.

 In the 7th century Rheged was swallowed up by the Anglo Saxon Kingdom of Northumbria, however the large number of surviving British placenames suggest the 'Celtic' language was spoken well into the 8th cenutry.
 Following the 9th century Viking invasion of Britain, the Fylde became part of wapentake of Amounderness in viking Jorvik and was a destination for the the Norwegians thrown out of Dublin.
 Thus, at the creation of a united England in the 10th century under King Athelstan the area was a sparsely populated mix of British Celt, Angle, Irish and both Norwegian and Danish Viking.
 Sandwiched uncomfortably between the Scottish, Irish and Anglo Saxon realms, it was a frontier region both culturally and politically; this gave the area a powerful and enduring sense of separateness and identity.